darrenklein/json-to-heroku-env/README.md

 npm install --save-dev json-to-heroku-env
 ```

-(I image that you'll want to use this as a dev dependency, do what you will)
+(I imagine that you'll want to use this as a dev dependency, do what you will)

 ## Usage